FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 The **Machine-to-machine authorization** mode is different than the previous modes we've covered.
 This mode does not involve users at all.
 Rather, it allows an application to interact with another application.
 Normally, this is via backend services communicating with each other via APIs.

 <<IMAGE MAYBE>>

 Here, one backend needs to be granted access to the other backend.
 We'll call the first backend the source and the second backend the target.
 To accomplish this, the source authenticates with the OAuth server.
 The OAuth server confirms the identity of the source and then returns a token that the source will use to call the target.
 This process can also include permissions that are used by the target to authorize the call the source is making.

-Using our TWGTL example, let's say that TWGTL has 2 microservices: one to manage ToDos and another to send Tweets.
-The ToDo microservice needs to call the Tweet microservice.
-The Tweet microservice needs to ensure that the caller is allowed to call its APIs.
+Using our TWGTL example, let's say that TWGTL has 2 microservices: one to manage ToDos and another to send WUPHFs.
+The ToDo microservice needs to call the WUPHF microservice.
+The WUPHF microservice needs to ensure that the caller is allowed to call its APIs.
 The workflow for this looks like this:

 1. The ToDo microservice authenticates with the OAuth server.
 1. The OAuth server returns a token to the ToDo microservice.
-1. The ToDo microservice calls an API in the Tweet microservice and includes the token in the request.
+1. The ToDo microservice calls an API in the WUPHF microservice and includes the token in the request.
-1. The Tweet microservice verifies the token by calling the OAuth server (or verifying it on its own if the token is a JWT).
+1. The WUPHF microservice verifies the token by calling the OAuth server (or verifying it on its own if the token is a JWT).
-1. If the token is valid, the Tweet microservice performs the operation.
+1. If the token is valid, the WUPHF microservice performs the operation.

 ### Device login and registration

 The **Device login and registration** mode is used to login (or register) to a user's account on a device that doesn't have a rich input device like a keyboard.
 In this case, a user wants to connect the device to their account, usually to ensure their account is active and the device is allowed to use their account.

 A good example of this mode is setting up a streaming app on an Apple TV, smart TV, or other device such as a Roku.
 In order to ensure you have a subscription to the streaming service, the app needs to verify the user's identity and connect to their account.
 The app on the Apple TV device displays a code and a URL and asks the user to visit the URL.
 The workflow for this mode is as follows: